Summary

 Augusta Georgia 30912 United States

-• Wake Forest University Baptist Medical Center accepting new patients
+• Wake Forest University Baptist Medical Center withdrawn

 Winston-Salem North Carolina 27157 United States